qutip/qutip/doc/guide/qip/qip-basics.rst

 - The first method utilizes unitary application through matrix products on the input states.
   This method simulates circuits exactly in a deterministic manner.
-This is achieved through :class:`qutip.qip.circuit.ExactSimulator`.
+This is achieved through :class:`qutip.qip.ExactSimulator`.
 A short guide to exact simulation can be found at :ref:`qip_simulator`.
 The teleportation notebook is also useful as an example.

 - A different method of circuit simulation employs driving Hamiltonians with the ability to